paritytech/parity-common/fixed-hash/README.md

     - Disabled by default.
 - `api-dummy`: Generate a dummy hash type for API documentation.
     - Enabled by default at `docs.rs`
+- `arbitrary`: Allow for creation of a hash from random unstructured input.
+    - Disabled by default.